Mold doesn’t just suddenly appear in your home on its own. To grow and travel throughout a structure

 A few days of humid weather can cause mold to form on walls, ceilings and other surfaces – all in a just a couple of days!
 Intense rainfall landing on various surfaces including walls and fencing can spur mold growth, allowing spores to travel and invade your home.

 Drying wet clothing indoors using clothes horses or similar drying accessories causes the dampness from the clothing to rise into the air, leading to an increase in humidity.
 Using a dehumidifier will reduce the chance of mold forming by keeping the room humidity below 55%.
+Anything in your home that regularly causes moisture or humidity changes, can be a key to identifying mold sources.

 Leaks